KBNLresearch/omSipCreator/doc/sip-spec.md

 For an audio file (FLAC or Wave format) only one *objectCharacteristicsExtension* element is written.
 In this case it contains descriptive and technical audio-specific metadata that were extracted using the [*MediaInfo*](https://mediaarea.net/en/MediaInfo) tool in [EBUCore](https://tech.ebu.ch/MetadataEbuCore) format.

-**Note:** for now the choice for the EBUCore format is provisional.
+Note that for now the choice for the EBUCore format is provisional.
 The main reason it was chose here is the fact that EBUCore is natively supported by MediaInfo, which makes implementing it trivially simple.

 ### METS digiprovMD